I truly believe experiencing gratitude on a regular basis will bring about more positive changes than anything you've tried before.

 She said this brought them closer together and really opened up their communication.
 I've had many people tell me doing a gratitude practice with their kids, or spouse, or best friend, or anyone else, was life-changing

 5. Write down your gratitude for the future.

 This is something I do every year in January, and it works miracles.
-This practice is also taken from the Give Thanks Guided Gratitude Journal on Amazon.
+This practice is also taken from Give Thanks: A Journal for Sharing Gratitude.

 Simply write what you're grateful for, but for the future.